abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 1 Describe the test in the test launch file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Both the nodes under test and the tests themselves are launched using a Python launch file, which resembles a classic ROS 2 Python launch file.
+Both the nodes under test and the tests themselves are launched using a Python launch file, which resembles a ROS 2 Python launch file.
-It is custom to let the integration test launch file names follow the pattern ``test/test_*.py``.
+It is customary to make the integration test launch file names follow the pattern ``test/test_*.py``.

 There are two common types of tests in integration testing: active tests, which run while the nodes under test are running, and post-shutdown tests, which are run after exiting the nodes.
 We will cover both in this tutorial.

 1.1 Imports
 ~~~~~~~~~~~
-The top imports the Python modules we will be using.
+We first start by importing the Python modules we will be using.
-Only two modules are specific to testing:
-the general-purpose ``unittest``, and ``launch_testing``.
+Only two modules are specific to testing: the general-purpose ``unittest``, and ``launch_testing``.

 .. code-block:: python